Active Learning Guided Computational Discovery of 2D Materials with Large Spin Hall Conductivity: RESULTS and DISCUSSION

-Overall, following novel trends were identified, although owing to limited data size (41 systems) these should be treated as indicative.
 Contrary to the general expectations of heavy elements (Z > 30) being crucial for high SHC, we found 2 systems, i.e., CuOHF (rank-3) and K\textsubscript{2}MnS\textsubscript{2} (rank-5) (among top 5) that do not contain any heavy elements.
 Similarly, 7 of the top 10 systems contain contributions from 3\textit{d} transition elements rather than generally expected 5\textit{d} systems.
 Absence of inversion center or presence of multiple mirror planes is generally considered favorable for high SHC, however, no such trend was observed.
 Overall, the triple combination of metallic nature, dominant \textit{d} character (from heavy or non-heavy elements) near E\textsubscript{F} and absence of roto-inversion symmetry was found to show high SHC.
 The 7 systems -- Fe\textsubscript{2}TeSe, K\textsubscript{2}PtTe\textsubscript{2}, CuOHF, BaFe\textsubscript{8}As\textsubscript{2}, K\textsubscript{2}MnS\textsubscript{2}, TaNi\textsubscript{2}TeSe, and MnC\textsubscript{6}N\textsubscript{4}Se\textsubscript{2} -- from top 10 exhibited this combination.
 Thus, our analysis suggests that there are multiple underlying mechanisms involved in determining the SHC and they are distinct for each class of compounds.
 Such an observation opens up further scope for fundamental research in this domain.
-Further, we found the rank-1 system Fe\textsubscript{2}TeSe to show dynamic stability (Figure S5 in Supplementary Information-1), and thus top candidates identified in this work are recommended for further experimental investigation.
+Another point to be noted is that all of the identified top 10 candidates fall in the category of `easily' or `potentially' exfoliable, as defined in the MC2D work \cite{mounet_two-dimensional_2018}.
+Further, we found the rank-1 system Fe\textsubscript{2}TeSe to show dynamic stability (Figure S5 in Supplementary Information-1), and thus top candidates identified in this work are recommended for further detailed computational or experimental investigation.